BarHop

 Javier Villarreal

-Chief Executive Officer / Founder
+Chief Executive Officer & Chief Technical Officer / Founder

 Javier graduated from Texas State University with a Bachelor’s degree in Computer Science.
 In and out of college, Javier held numerous leadership positions ranging from Vice President of Scholarship of Texas State’s Interfraternal Council, Director of Texas State University’s Extended Orientation program, Director of a programming school, and more.
 During his time in these roles Javier has hired, trained, and managed hundreds of employees, supervised and served thousands of students, and raised and generated tens of thousands of dollars for his respected organizations.
 Javier has 6 years of experience coding as a programmer.
 He’s worked with and for numerous startup companies in the greater Austin area ranging from virtual reality to mobile applications and has competed and placed in multiple Hack-A-Thons.